cameron-marsden/KNN-Housing-Prices/README.md

 # KNN-Housing-Prices
-Example of KNN from scratch I used when learning Python.
+Example of KNN from scratch I used when learning Python (located within .ipynb file)